JareBear84/customization-test/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-Thank you for participating in a prototype customization system for Virginia Tech students by helping them with product recommendations that will provide a more personable and accurate shopping experience.
+Thank you for participating in a prototype customization system for Virginia Tech students.
+This prototype aims to help VT students with product recommendations that will provide a more personable and accurate shopping experience.
 Our goal is to help save students time while increasing satisfaction by using AI-powered smart technologies.

 I﻿f you have reached this page, please press the "back" button to continue your experience.